 Statutes - Title 34 (Property), Chapters 1 and 2

 Recording (W.S.
-1977 § 34-1-118) - All deeds are to be documented at the Recorder's Office which is normally equivalent to the County Clerk's Office in many areas.
+1977 § 34-1-118) - Deeds in the state must be documented at the Recorder's Office.
+It can be found at the County Clerk's Office in many areas.

-Stage 1 - Visit this website and pick the county the property is situated in.
+Stage 1 - Visit this website and pick the county the real estate is situated in.

 Stage 2 - After choosing your county you will need to tap on either an Assessor or Recorder interface that peruses 'Go to Online Data'.